 Industrial and Safety - Diversity and inclusion

-Each business unit established an annual schedule of events to ensure an inclusive and varied approach to celebrating diversity with team members.
-Key events included NAIDOC Week, Reconciliation Week, International Women’s Day, Sydney Mardi Gras and Wear It Purple Day.
+As part of its inclusive and varied approach to celebrating diversity with team members, each business unit maintains an annual schedule of events, including NAIDOC Week, National Reconciliation Week, International Women’s Day, Sydney Mardi Gras and Wear It Purple Day.